gasech/delifarma/README.md

 ```

 ## Documentation
-All of the documentation is written in Portuguese from Brazil.
+All of the documentation are written in Portuguese from Brazil.

 ### UML case